WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-05-31-automatically-issue-ssl-certificates-and-use-ssl-termination-in-kubernetes.md

 You can use whatever name you want for the TLS secret.

 The last step is to add an additional annotation to the ingress of the microservice.
-Add the following line to the annotations section of the values.yaml or values.release.yaml file:
+Add the following line to the annotations section of the values.yaml file:

 <script src="https://gist.github.com/WolfgangOfner/929525c2a9b9829f1dba508f80cf935a.js"></script>
 This is all you have to configure to automatically use HTTPS and also use SSL termination in the Nginx ingress controller.
 This means that the traffic inside the cluster uses only HTTP and therefore doesn't use any compute power to decrypt the connection.